zeemEU/file-upload-wordpress-plugin/cloudwok/readme.txt

 == Changelog ==

+= 0.5.2 =
+Increase default column size to 65536 bytes (characters) so that even very long embed codes can be saved.
 = 0.5.1 =
 On some custom WordPress installations the settings page does not work if central php config files cannot be accessed.
 This update helps tracking down and reporting possible issues that occur in these cases.
 = 0.5.0 =